kalviumcommunity/S72_Raphael_Gen_AI_Learning_assistant/README.md

-Here’s a **README.md draft** tailored for your project idea (React frontend, Express backend, Google’s AI Studio for the API):

----

 # 📖 Webpage Q\&A Assistant

-An AI-powered fullstack web application that can read an entire webpage and answer user questions about its content.
+An AI-powered fullstack web application that can read entire webpages and answer user questions about their content.
 Built with **React** for the frontend, **Express.js** for the backend, and **Google’s AI Studio** for natural language processing.

+This app uses **RAG (Retrieval-Augmented Generation)** for handling large/multiple webpages, **function calling** for reliable task execution, and **structured outputs** for extracting clean, machine-readable data.

 ---

 ## 🚀 Features

-* Extracts and processes text from any webpage
+* Extracts and processes text from webpages
-* AI-powered Q\&A based on the page content
+* AI-powered Q\&A based on page content
 * Interactive chat interface for clarifying doubts
+* **RAG-powered knowledge retrieval** across long or multiple webpages
+* **Function calling** for reliable backend task execution
+* **Structured outputs** for extracting clean JSON data (tables, product info, metadata, etc.)
 * Fullstack setup with React + Express
-* Extensible architecture for future enhancements (embeddings, vector DB, etc.)
+* Extensible architecture for future enhancements

 ---